- Introduction and Drug Classification

 Closer Look: Allison’s Mom is Prescribed Aricept

-Allison’s Mom Gail lives with her and her family after her Alzheimer’s progressed into more moderate stages.
+Allison’s Mom, Gail, lives with her and her family after her Alzheimer’s progressed into more moderate stages.
 Gail has been having more problems with confusion and her memory, and Allison decides to take her mom to the doctor.
 When, at the appointment, Gail’s doctor suggested that Gail take Aricept to help with her symptoms, Allison was concerned about possible side effects that may outweigh the benefits of the medication for her mother.
 The doctor thus went over all the possible side effects and explained that the milder ones of gastrointestinal issues such as nausea, vomiting, and diarrhea, usually subsided after a couple of weeks.
 The doctor reassured Allison, and reminded her that if any severe side effects occurred, to call her immediately.
 She then prescribed 5mg of Aricept to be taken once daily.

 Allison became concerned when her mom experienced some mild nausea and diarrhea throughout the first few days taking the drug, but soon thereafter, her mom began to experience nausea only and not the other possible side effects.
 After about two weeks of taking Aricept, Gail seemed to be tolerating the drug much better and no longer experienced any side effects.
 When they went to the doctor the next time, Allison reported her mother’s tolerance of the drug had improved dramatically, and that after taking the drug for a few weeks only, the other symptoms of dementia, most notably memory issues and slight confusion, also seemed to be doing much better.
 Gail’s doctor felt this dosage was the most appropriate for Gail and wanted her to stay with Aricept for the time being and come back to see her in 3 months unless any serious changes occurred.

 Donepezil is available in immediate release tablet form as well as orally disintegrating tablets at both a 5mg and 10mg dose.
 The FDA has also approved a sustained-release tablet form at a dose of 23mg that is taken only once daily.
 The orally disintegrating tablets are useful in patients with swallowing issue because they dissolve on the tongue and require no swallowing.
-If a daily dose is missed then if it is the same day the dose may be taken, but if it is the next day then only one dose should be taken, meaning to never double up on the dose.

-Furthermore, Donepezil should be stored at room temperature and away from moisture, heat, and light.
+Furthermore, donepezil should be stored at room temperature and away from moisture, heat, and light.
 When handling the oral disintegrating tablets, it is important to have dry hands.
 If a dose of Aricept is missed, it should never be taken twice; instead wait for the next scheduled dosing and continue with the prescribed dosage.
 Finally, it is highly recommended to never discontinue or alter the dose of donepezil on you own, even when there seems to be improvement in one’s condition.
 If you feel strongly about wanting to discontinue the medication, consult your doctor and do as the doctor prescribes so as to avoid unnecessary complications.

 Here are some of the known interactions: